1-ashraful-islam/nn-zero-to-hero-karpathy/README.md

 3. Start notebook server `jupyter notebook`

 `jupytext` should now convert all the python files to notebook files and sync any changes you make in either .ipynb or .py files.

+# Additional Dependencies
+Some of the lectures use [graphviz](https://graphviz.org) to visualize the neural network.
+At the time of this writing, only way I could visualize the graph is to install graphviz through system package manager.